 - Identify areas of need for future programming, design effective concepts to meet those needs, and work with the Development team to source funding to build new programs.

 - Collaborate with the Programs team in resource sharing, skills development, and cross-program integration of ideas.

 - With the Programs team, commit to achieving the goals laid out in the 2015 WABA Strategic Plan.

-- Perform a variety of tasks related to the operations of WABA including office tasks, event assistance, and clerical work.
+- Perform a variety of tasks related to the operations of WABA including office tasks, event support, and clerical work.

-- The ability to pass DC Public Schools’ volunteering requirements: negative tuberculosis test and criminal background check.
+- The ability to pass DC Public Schools’ volunteering requirements: tuberculosis test and criminal background check.

-- Excellent writing, presentation, and public speaking skills.
+- Excellent public speaking, presentation, and writing skills.

 - The ability to organize time wisely and multi-task in a relaxed, fun environment.